-In its preamble, the treaty banning nuclear weapons recognizes the disproportionate impact of nuclear weapons activities on indigenous peoples.
+The preamble of the treaty banning nuclear weapons acknowledges the disproportionate impact of nuclear weapons activities on indigenous peoples.
 The International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-governmental organizations in one hundred countries that promote adherence to and implementation of the United Nations Treaty on the Prohibition of Nuclear Weapons.
-Recognizing that even underground tests were causing serious damage, and eager to end the era of nuclear testing, the international community adopted in 1996 the Comprehensive Nuclear-Test-Ban Treaty.
-The CTBT, which prohibits any nuclear-weapon test explosion or any other nuclear explosion, and established an international system for monitoring and verifying tests, has not yet entered into force.
+In 1996, recognizing that even underground tests were causing serious damage, and eager to end the era of nuclear testing, the international community adopted the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+This treaty prohibits any nuclear-weapon test explosion or any other nuclear explosion, and established an international system for monitoring and verifying tests.

 However, it has not yet entered into force.
 Venting, which is the release of radiation from an underground nuclear explosion, would give clues to the technical composition and size of a country's device and, therefore, to its nuclear capacity.